rebnej/lick-caption-bias/README.md

 </div>

-## Introduction
+## LIC metric
-We study societal bias amplification in image captioning.
-We propose LIC, a metric to study captioning bias amplification.
+1. Mask attribute-revealing words.

-The classifier is trained to predict the attributes of the person in the image.
+2. Train 2 classifiers on human/generated captions to predict the attributes of the person in the image.

-Attribute-revealing words are masked before being fed into the classifier.
+3. Calculate LIC scores for each classifier.
+4. To compute bias amplification, take the difference of the LIC socres between 2 classifiers.

 <div align="center">
 <img src="run_scripts/LIC_classifier.png" width="800pix"/>
 </div>

-To compute bias amplification, compare the accuracies of the 2 classifiers.

 ## Setup
 1. Clone the repository.